dennissolver/JessVoiceAgentModule/README.md

 The backend uses **FastAPI Users** with bearer-token authentication.
 Log in at `/login` and store the returned `access_token`.
 Include `Authorization: Bearer <token>` when calling protected endpoints such as `/api/save-config`.
+If the backend responds with `401 Unauthorized`, the frontend clears the saved token and redirects to `/login`.
 The default admin credentials are:

 ```
 Email: admin@example.com